 Native Americans Club - This club is for students who are of Native American descent or for students who are interested in learning about the varied cultures that make up the Native American Community of North America.
 It is dedicated to preserving Native American Heritage and educating the public at large about Native Americans and their rich cultural heritage.
-Sponsor: Keith Hallmark, 256-306-2652 and Dawn Hale, 256-306-2630.
+Sponsors: Keith Hallmark, 256-306-2652 and Dawn Hale, 256-306-2630.
 For meeting dates and times, please contact Dawn Hale at 256-306-2630.

-Nursing Club - promotes citizenship, leadership and fellowship; encourages responsibility for maintenance of high ideals for the nursing profession; encourages future participation in professional nursing organizations.
-Freshman Sponsors: Gina Briscoe, 256-260-2898 and Mary Medendorp, 256-260-1444.
-Sophomore Sponsor: Carol Gist, 256-260-2799 and Michelle Cobb, 256-306-2785.
+Nursing Club - promotes citizenship, leadership and fellowship; encourages responsibility for maintenance of high ideals for the nursing profession; and encourages future participation in professional nursing organizations.
+Sponsors: David Welsh, 256-306-2988 or dwelsh@calhoun.edu and Deby Lee, 256-306-2803 or dll@calhoun.edu.